CloudCannon/gadget/README.md

 # Gadget

-Inpects a site folder to create configuration for the [CloudCannon](https://cloudcannon.com/) CMS.
+Reads file to create configuration for the [CloudCannon](https://cloudcannon.com/) CMS.

+This is used as a library within the CMS itself, but you can use it to generate a configuration file locally.

 [<img src="https://img.shields.io/npm/v/@cloudcannon%2Fgadget?logo=npm" alt="version badge">](https://www.npmjs.com/package/@cloudcannon%2Fgadget)